farooq9/screenlocker/README.md

 The message displayed by the ransomware typically includes instructions on how to pay a ransom to the attacker in order to regain access to the computer.
 The ransom is usually demanded in a cryptocurrency such as Bitcoin, which makes it difficult to trace the payment back to the attacker and get the key.

 <img width="754" alt="screenlocker" src="https://github.com/farooq9/screenlocker/assets/88651754/a42f0aff-1f0c-4ac9-9329-e6677e054546">

+# Usage
+To Convert the .py file to .exe run the below command in PowerShell pyinstaller -F -w screenlocker.py
+You will find your new screenlocker.exe in dist folder.
+Before creating exe file change your password from 12345

+# requirements
+keyboard & pyinstaller
+pip install -r requirements.txt

+# Warning
+Never use this for Fun activities